ion124-0/pm-bgm-repro/README.md

-# Paper Mario BGM change crash repro
+# Paper Mario bgm change crash repro

-This is a small repro to get help with crashes that occur on Everdrive when trying to change the bgm of Paper Mario on N64.
+This is a small repro to get help with crashes that occur on EverDrive when trying to change Paper Mario 64 bgm behavior or bgm assets.

 ## Goal

-Fix hardware crashes.
+Fix hardware crashes caused by bgm changes.

 ## Observed issues